NWChemEx/TensorWrapper/docs/source/developer/design/expression.rst

    programming technique known as expression templates.
 Ultimately expression templates map different expressions to different types.
 The type of an expression is usually a heavily nested instantiation of a template class, which can lead to significant compiler overhead (as well as nearly undecipherable compiler errors, though C++20 concepts helps a lot in this regard).

-multiple sources/sinks
-   The expression layers in most existing tensor libraries tend to be limited to a single (final) sink, *i.e.*, the entire expression must be assigned to a single tensor and it is this assignment which forces the evaluation.

-   - Avoiding the evaluation can be done by storing the expression in the tensor instead of assigning the state to the tensor.
-This however, complicates forcing evaluation.
-   - An alternative is a different tensor type, say ``TempTensor``, which acts like a ``TensorWrapper`` object, but doesn't force evaluation.
+.. _ec_reusable_intermediates:

+reusable intermediates
+   In most tensor libraries the expression layer goes from a series of sources to a single sink.
+Along the way a series of temporary, unnamed intermediates is created.
+If any of these intermediates is common to more than one expression we want to make sure those intermediates are only formed once.

+   - *N.b.* while an expression like ``A("i,j,k") + B("i,j,k")`` is clearly an
+     intermediate, so is ``A("i,j,k")``.
+This is because ``A("i,j,k")`` corresponds to tensor access of the "i,j,k"-th element and may be non-trivial (also note that behind the scenes, for performance, TensorWrapper may map the element access to "slice access followed by element access").

 sparse maps
    The sparsity component :ref:`sparsity_design` realized that sparse maps are